usmanmughal11/i2c-library/docs/frameworks/react.md

 # React

-Shoelace offers a React version of every component to provide an idiomatic experience for React users.
+i2c-Library offers a React version of every component to provide an idiomatic experience for React users.
 You can easily toggle between HTML and React examples throughout the documentation.

 ## Installation

-To add Shoelace to your React app, install the package from npm.
+To add i2c-Library to your React app, install the package from npm.

 ```bash
 npm install @shoelace-style/shoelace